Ahelsamahy/AFP1_project_Music/System plan.md

 - Creative front-end palette

-- Based on Laravel and PHP
+- Based on MySQL and PHP

 # 5. Functions